CSCI 4830-800 (Research On-ramp) Course Materials for Spring 2026:

 Homework for next time:

-- Dig through the homepages of faculty in the CS department to
+- Dig through the homepages of faculty in the CS department to see

-about why you chose each person.
+with a few sentences about why you chose each person.

 Homework for next time: